sethvargo/vault-init/README.md

 ## Configuration

-The vault-init service supports the following environment variables for configuration:
+The `vault-init` service supports the following environment variables for configuration:

 - `CHECK_INTERVAL` ("10s") - The time duration between Vault health checks.
 Set
   this to a negative number to unseal once and exit.

-- `GCS_BUCKET_NAME` - The Google Cloud Storage Bucket where the vault master key and root token is stored.
+- `GCS_BUCKET_NAME` - The Google Cloud Storage Bucket where the Vault master key and root token is stored.

 - `KMS_KEY_ID` - The Google Cloud KMS key ID used to encrypt and decrypt the